pawel-napieracz/cordova-plugin-onegini/docs/public/reference/mobileAuthentication/push/on.md

 Currently, the available method strings are `"confirmation"` (push), `"pin"` (push with PIN), and `"fingerprint"` (push with fingerprint).

-The `on` method returns a [`MobileAuthenticationHandler`](MobileAuthenticationHandler.md) object, which can be used to implement the various handler methods.
+The `on` method returns a [`PushMobileAuthHandler`](PushMobileAuthHandler.md) object, which can be used to implement the various handler methods.
-Examples for implementing Mobile Authentication request can be found in the Mobile Authentication [topic guide](../../topics/mobile-authentication.md).
+Examples for implementing Push Mobile Authentication request can be found in the Mobile Authentication with Push [topic guide](../../../topics/mobile-authentication.md).